stephanieleroux/4Maren/NOTES/2023-12-15_fromSIDFEXloc_to_SItrackforecast.md

-This notebook gives a demo how to get SIDFEX position of today and use those positions to generate 10-day trajectories from SITRACK (based on sea ice velocities from NEMO SI3 in 1996-1997)
+This notebook gives a demo how to get SIDFEX position of today and use those positions to generate 10-day trajectories from SITRACK.
+At the moment, this example usesn sea ice velocities from NEMO SI3 in 1996-1997.
+The next step is to adapt SItrack for NEXTSIM-F velocities (see the todo list at the end of these notes).

 Last update: 2023-12-15.